seanox/virtual-environment/README.md

 should also be started via the launcher if programs and services are terminated when detaching and the environment variables are needed for this.

-- `seanox.exe B: detach` to detach the environment
+- `platform.exe B: detach` to detach the environment
-- `seanox.exe B: compact` to shrink the environment
+- `platform.exe B: compact` to shrink the environment

 __Module integration will come later, but will be similar.__